rcmaehl/LocalUser.App/README.md

 Downloads, Modifies, and Deploys a Generated [autounattended.xml Answer File](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs?view=windows-11) from [Scheegan's Generator](https://schneegans.de/windows/unattend-generator/) within the OOBE.
 This is the same method Rufus uses for it's Windows 10/11 tweaks.

 cURL-ing `https://my.localuser.app` downloads `https://github.com/rcmaehl/LocalUser.App/releases/latest/download/localonly.bat` via HTTP Redirect.
 That script then cURLs `https://au.localuser.app`, which downloads `https://raw.githubusercontent.com/rcmaehl/LocalUser.App/refs/heads/main/autounattend.xml` via HTTP Redirect (this may change to a release item in the future), followed by prompting users for the Local User Account details to be set to minimize security risks.
+After the account is created, the autoattended.xml files are purged to prevent credential leakage.

 ## Setup Flow Comparisons